Leading Independent Hong Kong Law Firm

 Making a Report to the Police

-A first step is for the victim to report the fraud to its local police as well as the Hong Kong police.
+A victim of fraud may wish to report the fraud to its local police as well as the Hong Kong police.
 As a practical matter, the Hong Kong police will not assist the victim to recover the funds.
-While they will investigate, they will not adjudicate the rightful ownership of funds in a bank account.
+While they will investigate, they will not and indeed, are in no position to adjudicate the rightful ownership of funds in a bank account.
 It is for the Hong Kong courts to conduct that adjudication.

 Action by the Police